How often should I test students?

 The easyCBM system is not meant to have measures administered daily.
 Some tests can be administered weekly while others are monthly.
 How often teachers assess students depends on two key questions: How quickly is it reasonable for teachers to expect to see growth in a particular skill area and how much actual intervention has the student received?
 In all cases, of course, it is important that the student is actually receiving focused instruction to address their skill deficits if teachers hope to see an improvement in their performance over time.

-Reading-Letter Names, Phoneme Segmenting, and Letter Sounds can be given as often as every week or two because students are able to make rapid progress in these skill areas when they are receiving in-depth interventions to help accelerate their learning
+Letter Names, Phoneme Segmenting, and Letter Sounds can be given as often as every week or two – because students are able to make rapid progress in these skill areas when they are receiving in-depth interventions to help accelerate their learning

-Math Measures, we recommend testing no more frequently than every 3 to 4 weeks and you can extend the amount of measures if you rotate assessments between the three math sections.
+Math Measures, we recommend testing no more frequently than every 3 to 4 weeks.